WISVCH/nwerc-2023/content/rules.md

 ## Contest Materials
 We follow the World Finals’ Rules, so a team is allowed to bring 3 copies of their Team Reference document, but not allowed to bring any additional reference materials such as books, program listings and notes!
-You may not bring any electronic device or machine-readable media (this includes but is not limited to cell phones, digital cameras, and mp3 players).
+You may not bring any electronic device or machine-readable media (this includes but is not limited to cell phones, **watches**, digital cameras, and mp3 players).
 You may bring pens or pencils, but not paper (these will be provided).
-Winter coats, bags etc should not be brought to the contest floor.
+Winter coats, bags, etc. should not be brought to the contest floor.

 Each contestant may bring a copy of a Team Reference Document.
 This document may contain up to 25 pages of reference materials, single-sided, letter or A4 size, with pages numbered in the upper right-hand corner and your university name printed in the upper